-Before engaging in a community finfish aquaculture project in a reef area, it is critical that scoping, planning, outreach, and partnerships are made to ensure the highest chances of success for seafood production, coastal livelihoods, and the protection of reef ecosystems.
+Before engaging in a community aquaculture project in a reef area, it is critical that scoping, planning, outreach, and partnerships are made to ensure the highest chances of success for seafood production, coastal livelihoods, and the protection of reef ecosystems.
 Coastal marine aquaculture should be planned and managed in collaboration with local stakeholders to provide the greatest value to coastal communities while minimizing impacts on the ecosystems on which they depend.
 Stakeholder engagement is essential for building the trust, relationships, and support that will be required for ongoing management.
 Aquaculture is a sector where there are likely to be many different types of stakeholders involved in policy making, planning, and management of the activity.
-Stakeholders could include scientists, fish farmers, fishers, restoration practitioners, homeowners, marine businesses, managers, government officials, coastal recreational users, among others. ref
+Stakeholders could include scientists, aquaculture farmers, fishers, restoration practitioners, homeowners, marine businesses, managers, government officials, coastal recreational users, among others. ref

 The Food and Agriculture Organization of the United Nations (FAO) developed a list of criteria to identify areas of interests to relevant stakeholders using an ecosystem approach to aquaculture or EAA.
 Identifying the current and potential resource use constraints within the marine environment is one of the most essential steps in managing aquaculture in a sustainable and conflict-free way.